Silberengel/next.orly.dev/docs/names.md

 **Trade-offs:**
 - ✅ Maximum trustlessness
 - ✅ Client verifies everything
-- ✅ Can audit relay dishonesty
+- ✅ Can audit registry service dishonesty
 - ❌ Significant bandwidth and computation
 - ❌ Complex client implementation
 - ❌ May timeout on large registries
+- ❌ Ephemeral attestations may be pruned from relays

 #### 5. Hybrid: Quick Query with Dispute Resolution